 “Normally these seal pups would be on the ice.
-But with the unprecedented open water conditions throughout the Bering Strait region, the pups are coming to the beach,” said Sheffield.
+But with the unprecedented open water conditions throughout the Bering Strait region, the seals are coming to the beach,” Sheffield said.